 Media ownership evolves as streaming and on-demand services continue to surge

-Consumers are gradually shifting away from traditional media formats, as the focus on streaming and ‘digital ownership’ grows
+Our video research has indicated that consumers are gradually shifting away from traditional media formats, as the focus on streaming and ‘digital ownership’ grows

 What is happening?